|

 the thermal expansion and compressibility tensors are obtained.

-The 2019 release of EosFit-7c includes calculations of strain, compressibility and expansion tensors,
+The 2019 release of EosFit-7c includes calculations of strain,

 with all of the options that were included in the Win-strain program for axial conventions and